micts/acgcn/README.md

 ### Extract Frames

-Assuming that the downloaded videos are placed in `data/DALY/DALY_videos`, we extract the frames from each video using
+Assuming that the downloaded videos are placed in `data/DALY/DALY_videos`, we extract the frames from each video using:

 ```
 cd utils/